tp-mxl/NoSQL-TierStudio/README.md

 ## 🛠️ Tech Stack
 * **Frontend:** HTML5, CSS3, JavaScript (Vanilla DOM API)
-* **Backend:** Node.js, Express.js
+* **Backend:** Python, Flask
 * **Database:** MongoDB (NoSQL Document Database)

 ## 📦 Installation and Setup
-To run this project locally, you will need Node.js installed and a MongoDB cluster (like MongoDB Atlas).
+To run this project locally, you will need Python installed and a MongoDB connection (local or Atlas).

 **1. Clone the repository**